 - Washing down and filling up water tanks from the fuel bay is no longer permitted to avoid contamination of water tanks.
 Pre or post refuelling, boats will need to move along the pontoon, slightly to the west of the fuel bay, to the tap that is already in situ

 What is SYH doing to assist berth holders and marina users?

 The SYH chandlery will stock the appropriate hose pipe kits, including those with automatic shut off valves, and staff will be on-hand to help with any queries.

 SYH managing director Jonathan Dyke commented, “We understand these changes will be an inconvenience for marina users.
-SYH has been in discussion with marine industry bodies and Anglian Water surrounding the regulations for some time and we are unable to hold off complying with the best practice any longer.
-These are not decisions we have accepted lightly, but we are not alone.
-Marinas across the UK will be in the same position either now or in the very near future.”
+SYH has been in discussion with marine industry bodies and Anglian Water concerning the regulations for some time and we are now adopting the best practice to ensure safe operation of water facilities within the marina.”

-Jonathan continued, “If anyone has questions surrounding the regulations, please do speak to a member of the SYH team.”
+Jonathan continued, “If anyone has questions surrounding the changes, please do speak to a member of the SYH team.”